-NUR 490 RN to BSN Capstone (2)
+NUR 490 RN to BSN Capstone (3)

 An integrative experience that synthesizes learning in the core nursing curriculum.
 Students will reflect on successful completion of all Nursing Program Outcomes.
 Students select a practice or policy problem, design a project to study or remedy the problem and, when possible, implement the project.
 Involves collaboration with a mentor.
-Prerequisites: NUR 310, 350, 370, 410, 411, 430, and 450.
-Includes 30 hours of clinical practicum.
+Includes 30 hours of clinical practicum and is taken in the last semester of the nursing curriculum.